 Georgios Papanikolaou (or George Papanicolaou) was a Greek pioneer in cytopathology and early cancer detection, and inventor of the “Pap smear” (Pap test).

 Dr. George Papanicolaou was born in 1883 in Kyme, Greece.
 He attended school in Greece and he obtained the Doctor of Medicine degree from the University of Athens.

 He then moved to Germany where he studied the philosophy of biologic sciences and earned his Ph.D. degree in Zoology.
-He then returned to Greece where he met Andromache Mavroyeni, later known as Mary Papanicolaou or Mrs. Pap.
-She became his lifelong companion and a great source of support for him.
+After completing his Ph.D. he left Germany to return to Greece where he met his wife Andromache Mavroyeni, later known as Mary Papanicolaou or Mrs. Pap.
+Mary became Dr. Papanicolaou’s lifelong companion and a great source of support and inspiration for him.

 Dr. and Mrs. Papanicolaou then went to France where Dr. Papanicolaou worked as a physiologist.
 From there, just before the outbreak of the Balkan War, the couple returned to Greece.
 While serving in the Greek Army, Dr. Papanicolaou met United States volunteers who told him of the opportunities in the United States.
 Dr. Papanicolaou obtained a position as an assistant in the Department of Anatomy at New York’s Cornell Medical School in 1913 and worked at Cornell from 1913 until a few months before his death.